 - Bertrand Russell notes in "A History of Western Philosophy" that Leibniz's published, optimistic philosophy was intended as pandering to attract noble and rich patrons (with great success); his sincere and less-optimistic philosophy remaining hidden in a drawer until after his death.

 - Trauma Conga Line: All the main characters go through this.

 - Unexplained Recovery: Occurs frequently to major characters, Played for Laughs.

-- Ungrateful Bastard: Cunegonde's brother still refuses to let Candide marry his sister after being freed from slavery by him.
+- Ungrateful Bastard: Cunégonde's brother still refuses to let Candide marry his sister even after Candide frees him from slavery.

 - War Is Hell: The narrator describes sarcastically a battle between the Bulgarians and the Abarians and deconstructs War Is Glorious, noting how both commit atrocities, while only speaking about those of the other side.